Big U.S. banks halt stock buybacks, citing customer needs during coronavirus

 “The COVID-19 pandemic is an unprecedented challenge for the world and the global economy and the largest U.S. banks have an unquestioned ability and commitment to supporting our customers, clients and the nation,” the group said in a statement, referring to a severe and sometimes fatal respiratory infection that stems from the coronavirus.

-The decision follows pressure from some U.S. lawmakers, who last week urged big banks to stop using funds to repurchase shares and instead support the economy.
+The decision follows pressure from some U.S. lawmakers, who last week urged big banks to stop using funds to repurchase shares and instead support customers and the broader economy.

 It also comes within hours of the U.S. Federal Reserve slashing interest rates further and Wall Street’s home city, New York, detailing plans to close schools and senior centers, and toughen enforcement of restrictions on bars and restaurants.

+The Financial Services Forum said its 8 member banks have grown their collective capital by more than 40% in the last decade to $914 billion.

+“(It is) our collective objective to use our significant capital and liquidity to provide maximum support to individuals, small businesses, and the broader economy through lending and other important services,” according to the group’s statement.

-The banks said their decision was consistent with actions by the Fed, the White House and Congress.
+The group said the banks’ decision was consistent with actions by the Fed, the White House and Congress, and that every bank is free to re-start share repurchases before June 30 if circumstances change.

 JPMorgan, the largest U.S. bank, said in a separate statement that it will use the extra funds to support lending to individuals, business owners and governments, and add liquidity in capital markets, “even if circumstances get dramatically worse.”

-Reporting by Elizabeth Dilts; Writing by Lauren Tara LaCapra; Editing by Daniel Wallis
+Reporting by Elizabeth Dilts; Writing by Lauren Tara LaCapra; Editing by Daniel Wallis and Chizu Nomiyama